sharktacos/OpenColorIO-configs/docs/Premiere.md

 ## Overview

-For debayering camera RAW files into OpenEXR our recommended workflow is exporting an XML file from Premiere, importing this into Davinci Resolve, and dabayer your footage there.
+For VFX pulls we highly recommend editing in Premiere and debayering camera RAW files in DaVinci Resolve.
 Broadly speaking Premiere is a great software for editing in Rec.709, but was not designed for scene-referred color management or debayering camera RAW footage.
+Resolve supports all camera RAW fomats, and is free.
 If you would like to go this route for a VFX pull, it is [outlined here](VFXpulls.html).

-It is possible to debayer camera RAW footage in Premiere for some camera RAW types (ARRI and RED), and export OpenEXR files using OpenColorIO (OCIO).
+It is possible to debayer a couple camera RAW footage in Premiere (specifically ARRI and RED cameras), and export OpenEXR files using OpenColorIO (OCIO).
 That alternate workflow is decribed below.

 ## Setup